-Prerequisites: OH 9 or equivalent CSU, Associate Degree Applicable
+Advisory: OH 1 or AGPS 5 CSU, Associate Degree Applicable

 OH 20 LANDSCAPE CONSTRUCTION

 Landscape drawings and/or blueprints will be analyzed to determine materials and labor in order to submit bids complying with the Landscape Contracting Laws and Regulations.
 On completion of the above, students will make arrangements for procuring the necessary materials to install and/or supervise the actual installation and completion of the landscape project.